OHIO-ECT/ECT-Lab-Introduction/files/performance-issues.md

 ### Packet capture anaylsis

-The slow network performance can be observed via packet captures.
+The slow network performance can be observed as a high volume of retransmissions in packet captures.
 For example the previous test showed 2126 of 11164 (19%) packets were re-transmissions.

 ### Packet capture sample

+Other than retransmissions, nothing notable to observe.

 ```
 No.     Time           Source                Destination           Protocol Length Info